george0st/qgate-model/README.md

 ML/MLOps solutions with or without FeatureStore.

 ## Usage
-This meta-model is suitable for:
+This meta-model (based on key-value design) is suitable for:
  - compare capabilities and functions of machine learning solutions (as part of RFP/X and SWOT analysis)
  - independent test new versions of machine learning solutions (with aim to keep quality in time)
  - unit, sanity, smoke, system, reqression, function, acceptance, performance, shadow, ... tests